 I finished the glass of tuak, but the night was still young, I went for another glass but without ice to taste the wine better.
 To me, I liked the natural taste of rice wine even though they might be a little sweet.
 I learnt that all the wine at Kiki Lalat were self-made by the owner.

-After the drink, I went back to the hotel and a great night sleep.
+After the drink, I went back to the hotel and had another great night sleep.